jakubknejzlik/js-core-data/README.md

 ### Where (Predicate)

-Where cindition is array with format `['format',arg1,arg2,arg3]` supports joins so you can query:
+Where condition is array with format `['format',arg1,arg2,arg3]` supports joins so you can query:

 `['SELF.accessTokens.token = %s',req.params.token] // find user(s) with access token`

 `['SELF.company.name = %s','test'] // find user(s) in company named 'test'`

+You can also use object format:

+`{'SELF.accessTokens.token':req.params.token}`

+`{'SELF.company.name':'test'}`

 ## Relationships